franko/gsl-shell/doc/user-manual/intro.rst

 ~~~~~~~~~~~~~~~

 When you are working in a interactive session GSL Shell will always remember the last result evaluated.
-You can access to its value using the global variable "_".
+You can access its value using the global variable "_".
 When the you evaluate a statement or an expression that returns no values the variable "_" is not modified.

 Working with matrices